Documentation on MQL5: CopyTo / Standard Library

 CopyTo

-Copies all elements of a list to the specified array starting at the specified index.
+Copies all key/value pairs from the hash table to the specified arrays, starting at the specified index.

+The version that copies a hash table to the array of key/value pairs.

+The version that copies a hash table to separate arrays for keys and values.

 |